subsquid-quests/cryptopunks-squid/README.md

 This is an updated version of the quest to run a squid migrated from the [Cryptopunks subgraph](https://thegraph.com/explorer/subgraphs/2hTKKMwLsdfJm9N7gUeajkgg8sdJwky56Zpkvg8ZcyP8) by [yat1ma30](https://github.com/yat1ma30), one of the winners of the [migration quest](https://github.com/subsquid-quests/cryptopunks-subgraph-migration).
 You can find the original repository [here](https://github.com/yat1ma30/subsquid-cryptopunks-migration).

+Note: you'll need to have at least 10 tSQD to complete this quest.
+Obtain them by doing other quests first.

 ### I. Install dependencies: Node.js, Docker, Git.

 <details>